 In the same image, I wanted to remove the writing on the wall in the room behind the dress.
 To do that, I copied a clean part of the wall.
 Then I pasted it back in as a second layer before using masking to create a clean blend.

-There are two easy ways to create a layer mask from an existing layer in Photoshop.
+There are two easy ways to add layer mask from an existing layer in Photoshop.
 One is faster, but the other has a few more options.

 First, the shortcut.
 Select the layer you want to add a mask to inside the Layers panel.
 Then, click the mask icon at the bottom of the layers panel.
 It looks like a white rectangle with a gray circle in the middle.